ajdonnelly/readme-generator/README.md

   fs

   Usage Instructions
-  fs
+  sfs

   ##**License**

-### This application is licensed under the IPL 1.0 license.
+### This application is licensed under the ISC license.

   Contributing
   fs;